lmyint/stat_thinking/fall2017/general_docs/syllabus.md

 5. Survival analysis
 6. Longitudinal data analysis

-Each module will have one associated assignment to be turned in for grading.
+Most modules will have one associated assignment to be turned in for grading.
 More information on these assignments is given in the following section.

 ## Grading